gugamm/redux-api-mapper/docs/xhr-http-layer.md

 #### afterAbort :: (Request) -> any
 `afterAbort` is a function called after the response have been parsed and the request has been aborted

+#### payload :: Object
+`payload` is an object that will be used to merge with the action payload that will be dispatched.
+This prop is useful to pass extra data for reducers.

 #### parseBody  :: (Body) -> ParsedBody
 `parseBody` is a function called to parse a body before making the request.
 This layer already provides a default behavior for this.
 It parse the body into a string using `JSON.stringify`